codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ## Installation with the quick-start wizard

-1. Type the following to install the Codefresh CLI:
+Step 1 - Type the following to install the Codefresh CLI:
 ```
 npm install -g codefresh
 ```
 [Click here for alternative install methods](https://codefresh-io.github.io/cli/installation/)

-2. Type the following to authenticate the CLI:
+Step 2 - Type the following to authenticate the CLI:
 ```
 codefresh auth create-context --api-key {API_KEY}
 ```